bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Objects-In-JavaScript.md

 #### **Utilizing Rest Parameters**

--   <span id="6379">`Rest Parameter Syntax` : Allows us to capture all of a function's incoming arguments into an array.</span>
+-   <span id="6379">`Rest Parameter Syntax` : Allows us to capture all of a function’s incoming arguments into an array.</span>
 -   <span id="0807">Only the last parameter can be a rest parameter.</span>

 #### **Utilizing Spread Syntax**

 -   <span id="71ff">**Spread Operator**: This allows us to break down a data type into the elements that make it up.</span>
 -   <span id="6ef0">Takes a data type (i.e. array, obj) and spreads the values of that type where elements are expected.</span>
 -   <span id="15e5">Takes iterable data and spreads the elements of that type where arguments are expected.</span>

 <!-- -->